bralkor/unreal_python_recipe_book/documentation/03_using_assets_in_python.md

 ![](images/editor_asset_functions.PNG)

-The first Blueprint function, `get_arbitrary_data`, returns a randon integer.
+The first Blueprint function, `get_arbitrary_data`, returns a random integer.
 The second Blueprint function, `add_prefix`, takes a string input and returns it with an added prefix.

-If the Blueprint function has no kwargs we can call it directly from the actor instance:
+If the Blueprint function takes no inputs we can call it directly from the actor instance:
 ```python
 test_data = actor_instance.call_method("get_arbitrary_data")
 print(f"returned data: {test_data}")